faas-ide/fide/keps/0001-mutliple-backends.md

 ### Goals

-- Support Tekton on Kubernetes, OpenFAAS on Kubernetes, AWS Lambda Function, and Google Cloud Run as backends for the FAAS offering in Fide
+- Support Tekton on Kubernetes, OpenFAAS on Kubernetes, AWS Lambda Function, and Google Cloud Functions as backends for the FAAS offering in Fide
 - Seamlessly integrate into the backend of our choice, showing rich information
 - Allow the open source community to extend fide with their own FAAS solution, ideally without needing to add source code to Fide itself.